Wrlog/Wr.github.io/_posts/2022-07-03-drug-drug-interaction.md

 ![](https://github.com/WenruiTan/Wr.github.io/blob/master/images/posts/pharmacokinetic/clinical%20index%20substrate.png?raw=true)

 Sensitive index substrates are index drugs that demonstrate an increase in AUC of ≥5-fold with strong index inhibitors of a given metabolic pathway in clinical DDI studies.
-Moderate sensitive substrates are drug that demonstrate an increase in AUC of ≥2 to <5-fold with strong index inhibitors of a given metabolic pathway in clinical DDI studies.
+Moderate sensitive substrates are drugs that demonstrate an increase in AUC of ≥2 to <5-fold with strong index inhibitors of a given metabolic pathway in clinical DDI studies.

 The above table is prepared to provide examples of clinical sensitive or moderate sensitive index substrates and is not intended to be an exhaustive list.
 Index substrates listed in this table were selected considering their sensitivity, specificity, safety profiles, and adequate number of reported clinical DDI studies with different in vivo inhibitors (≥ 3 for CYP3A or ≥ 2 for CYP1A2, 2C8, 2C9, 2C19, and 2D6).